Opinion polling for United States presidential elections: 2000

-The election was close throughout the campaign; incumbent vice president Al Gore used the good economy to his advantage, but was hurt by being perceived as robotic and pompous.
-The Lewinsky scandal also might have hurt him, and helped Republican candidate George W. Bush in the polls with voters concerned about moral values.
+The election was close throughout the campaign; Vice President Al Gore used the good economy to his advantage, but was hurt by being perceived as robotic and pompous.
+During later months, polls flip-flopped between him and Republican candidate Governor of Texas George W. Bush, and Bush won a narrow victory in the electoral college, although polling was correct in predicting the winner of the popular vote.